lajos/CarND-Behavioral-Cloning-P3/CarND-Behavioral-Cloning-P3-Submission/writeup.md

 ### Challenges

-Track 2 is more challenging because the turns are sharper, the track is longer, there track changes to deep downhill sections where the camera can't see the road and there are more dynamic lighting situation.
+Track 2 is more challenging because the turns are sharper, the track is longer, there track changes to deep downhill sections where the camera can't see the road and there are more dynamic lighting situations.

 Due to my lacking experience with the game controller I collected data with the car running at 15 mph.